How a Fixed Annuity Fits a Retirement Plan

 Income Rider Benefits

-Best for: Deferred fixed annuities with income riders can be a good fit for someone who is about ten years away from retirement.
+Deferred fixed annuities with income riders can be a good fit for someone who is about ten years away from retirement.
 If the market drops right near your retirement date, it won't matter.
-This product guarantees the future income it will pay out to you no matter what the market does!
+This product guarantees the future income it will pay out to you no matter what the market does.

 With an immediate fixed annuity, you exchange your lump sum of money for a guaranteed payment of income from the insurance company that starts right away.
-These products are called single premium immediate annuities or SPIAs.
+Perhaps you inherited a large sum or sold a business, you can use these funds to buy the immediate annuity.
+These products are called single premium immediate annuities (SPIAs).
 Once the annuity payments begin, they do not change unless you purchase an annuity that adjusts with inflation.

 - Retired, or retiring soon